joshaw/CompSci/Databases/Notes/DatabaseRevision-20131120.markdown

 	- The simpler the primary key, the better
 	- Not allowed to contain any null values since there could then be two elements with the same null value causing duplication
+- Used to access entities of an entity type as quickly as possible
+	- Better to use short, alphanumeric, non-ambiguous keys

 ####Foreign Key
 - A primary key from another table that is included in a table to represent the